 It was a week where petty politics, grievances, and Twittering were shut off — with 15,000 cyclists, support vehicles, and curious throngs on hand to watch the spectacle, the internet was a morass of dead space.
 It was a week spent in search of morning breakfast bowls overflowing with scrambled eggs, sausage, and cheese, then succumbing to necessity, standing in line at the KYBO before clambering back on the bicycle.
 It was a week of showering in 18-wheelers, the water all too hot, the towels all too skimpy.

-We talked with fellow cyclists about how much farther it was until the next killer hill would arise in the distance, and how far we could stress our legs until the next break.
+We talked with fellow cyclists about how much farther it was until the next killer hill would arise in the distance, and how long we could stress our legs until the next break.
 Caution and care became part of the herd mentality, and if you happened to leave a roll of cash in a KYBO, the next user was certain to dash out to find you and hand it back.

 Thousands of bicycles and not a lock to be seen.
 On RAGBRAI, you don’t worry about theft.
 You worry about spotting the next pothole so it doesn’t kill you.